You are here: Home / Journal / Can I get my scanner | printer | copier | teamaker | etc. working on Linux?

 This is useless on other platforms.
 Even under Windows, it is better to visit the manufacturer’s site and get the latest drivers online.

 I don’t know.
-Again, best thing is to Google it and find out!
+Again, best thing is to look it up using a worldwide web search engine of your choice,and find out!

 How can I avoid these compatibility problems in the first place?